realsuayip/rest-filters/docs/source/recipes/using-child-filters.rst

     Since child filters are generally related to their parents and siblings, it is recommended to group them together.

-All of the above can be overridden by explicitly specifying related filter option.
+All of the above can be overridden by explicitly specifying the related filter option.

 Using child filters will create a *namespace* using the parent query parameter